j-alarcon/beefriends/README.md

     <li>
         <em>I want to see it right now:</em>
         <ol>
-            <li>Just click in this link: https://j-alarcon.github.io/beefriends/</li>
+            <li>Just click on this link: https://j-alarcon.github.io/beefriends/</li>
-            <li>Or you can find the link in the environments category at your right by clicking view deployment inside this one <strong>(You need a Github's account)</strong>.</li>
+            <li>Or you can find the link in the environments category on your right by clicking view deployment inside this one <strong>(You need a Github's account)</strong>.</li>
         </ol>
     </li>
     <li>